About Creative Cloud Packager

 Creative Cloud Packager does not perform an install; it creates a deployment package that records the install decisions you make ahead of time.

-When you create a package using Creative Cloud Packager, you download the products and their updates, configure product options for enterprise scenarios, and generate an output in native installer formats (MSI or PKG).
+When you create a package using Creative Cloud Packager, you download the products and their updates.
+Then, you configure product options for enterprise scenarios, and generate an output in native installer formats (MSI or PKG).

 The packages created are optimized for deployment using enterprise deployment tools.